BerwinZ/2D-Continuous-Thumb-Pinch-and-Sliding-Tracking/README.md

 #### Fit a curve using the contour points

-Up contour can work with a 4 ladder poly, but Down contour cannot because it is not a poly function
+Up contour can work with a 4 ladder poly, but Down contour cannot because it is not a function.

 #### Rotate the down contour points, then rotate the fitted curve back

-Not work, rotated line cannot fit the boundary
+Work only when the thumb move up.

 #### Fit a ellipse for the down contour